 What’s the difference between Nginx and Apache, and which should I pick?

 Nginx is typically faster and uses fewer resources, especially for static content and high-concurrency scenarios.
 Apache is feature-rich and easier for certain legacy configurations.
 Pick based on your app’s requirements; many sites run perfectly on Nginx.
-How to Create DNS Server in CentOS a Step by Step Guide
+Creating a discord server the ultimate guide: Setup, Roles, Channels, Bots, Security, and Growth 2026

 How do I secure a fresh Ubuntu Server?